Uwaseanitha10/FINAL_EXAM_PROJECT-agricultural-and-rural-development-rwanda/README.md

 ## Prepared by: Uwase Anitha
 ## ID: 26945

-### Project description
+### 📊 Project Overview
-This project analyzes Rwanda’s agricultural and rural development indicators using data from the World Bank.
-The data is cleaned, enriched, and visualized to identify key trends, seasonal patterns, and insights to support sustainable development policies.
+This capstone project uses Big Data Analytics and Visualization to explore the state of agriculture and rural development in Rwanda.
+By applying Python for data cleaning, exploratory analysis, and clustering models, we uncover key trends in land use, rural electrification, crop production, and population indicators.
+The findings are presented in an interactive Power BI dashboard, enabling stakeholders to explore insights and development phases visually.

 Dataset
 Dataset used: Agricultural and Rural Development - Rwanda